 I rode in a parade for a few years and, as a float member, I volunteered to help with the headpieces.
 I am no longer associated with that organization, but I am still proud of these pieces.

 There is A LOT to take into consideration - budget included - in creating these.
 Even then there are factors that one might not consider (like a wet wig - thanks downpour of cold, miserable rain!).
-It has to fit the theme creatively, I have to be able to buy or make the elements and stay in budget for 60-90 headpieces, it has to be able to survive getting wet, and - most importantly - it has to be able to be worn! (you would be surprised!)
+It has to fit the theme creatively, I have to be able to buy or make the elements and stay in budget for 50-90 headpieces, it has to be able to survive getting wet, and - most importantly - it has to be able to be worn! (you would be surprised!)
 The fishbowl worked until the wig got wet.
-The bobby pins literally were shooting out of my wig, but I had worn it comfortably for several hours of the pre-party prior to getting wet.
+The bobby pins literally were shooting out of my wig, but I had worn it comfortably for several hours at the pre-party prior to getting wet.
 The others had zero issue that I am aware of.